 The Ultimate List of Adventure Travel Quotes

 You’ll find quotes from famous names and well-known travellers here, with a fair sprinkling of quotes that we all know and love; however, no one knows who coined the phrases originally.

 Feed Your Wanderlust with 143 Quotes about Travel, A-Z by Author

-It’s a long list, so you might want to grab your favourite beverage and put your feet up before you dive in.
+It’s a long list, so you might want to grab a cuppa and put your feet up before you dive in.
 Which will be your favourite?

 1. Travel brings wisdom only to the wise.
 It renders the ignorant more ignorant than ever